eHabitat/ehabitat/docs/source/contributing/syntax_guide.md

 (reference_external_libs)=
 #### Reference external libraries

-Sphinx is configured to ease referencing libraries TimeXAI relies heavily on by using [intersphinx](https://docs.readthedocs.io/en/stable/guides/intersphinx.html).
+Sphinx is configured to ease referencing libraries eHabitat relies heavily on by using [intersphinx](https://docs.readthedocs.io/en/stable/guides/intersphinx.html).
-See guidance on the reference about how to link to objects from external libraries and the value of intersphinx_mapping in [conf.py](https://github.com/TimeXAI-devs/TimeXAI/blob/main/docs/source/conf.py) for the complete and up to date list of libraries that can be referenced.
+See guidance on the reference about how to link to objects from external libraries and the value of intersphinx_mapping in [conf.py](https://github.com/eHabitat-devs/eHabitat/blob/main/docs/source/conf.py) for the complete and up to date list of libraries that can be referenced.

-In TimeXAI docs, you can add references to functions and objects of `matplotlib`, `bokeh`, `xarray`, etc following the simple syntax.
+In eHabitat docs, you can add references to functions and objects of `matplotlib`, `bokeh`, `xarray`, etc following the simple syntax.
 Let's try adding a function of few libraries, i.e., {meth}`xarray.Dataset.sel`, {func}`matplotlib.pyplot.subplots` and
 {func}`bokeh.plotting.figure`.

 :::::{tab-set}